 The long and short of it is that patience is your biggest asset when dating an introvert.
 Almost all introvert dating problems can be negated if you just hang in there and allow them to reach out to you.
 Introversion is only a personality shade, just as extraversion is, and not an issue that needs to be fixed.

-Don’t expect to hang out in a gang and go clubbing when you are dating an introvert.
+Don’t expect to hang out in a group and go clubbing when you are dating an introvert.
 Be ready to have dates at quaint coffee shops or go camping by a peaceful lake.
-Chances are you will talk and they would listen but they would take an interest in what you say.
-Dating an introvert can be fulfilling provided you try to understand one.
+When you talk, they would truly listen and take an interest in what you say.
+Dating an introvert can be fulfilling provided you try to understand them.

-It can get a bit difficult to date an introvert because they have the tendency to clam up, live in their own world and talk very little.
-When that happens. do not push them.
+It can get a bit difficult to date an introvert because they have the tendency to clam up, live in their own world, and talk very little (initially).
+When that happens, do not push them.
 Give them their space and they would make an effort to get out of their shell.
-Be prepared that they would reach relationship milestones much later.
+Be prepared that they would reach various relationship milestones much later.

 Yes.
 Like any other human being.
 But the way they express their jealousy might be different.
 They might become sad and quiet instead of getting angry or throwing a tantrum.
 You might not even get to know that an introvert is jealous.

-Yes introverts cheat.
-Since they are not too expressive you really don’t know what they are up to.
+Yes, introverts can cheat.
+Since they are not too expressive, you really don’t know what they are up to.
 Introverts get into emotional affairs more often than physical ones.
 Because communicating over text or online comes more easily to them.